December 11, 2025

 Targeting chromatin remodeling to limit metastasis

-Dykhuizen is a professor of medicinal chemistry and molecular pharmacology.
+Dykhuizen is a professor of medicinal chemistry and molecular pharmacology in Purdue’s College of Pharmacy.

 Developing blood-based biomarkers for early detection